 Warning of flooded properties and transport disruption as river levels rise

-More than 1,800 properties have already been hit because of saturated ground, the EA said.
+More than 1,800 properties have already been hit because of saturated ground, the Environment Agency said.

 More properties will flood over the next five days amid increased river levels and more rain, the Environment Agency (EA) has warned.